Bob Deas: Family

+Football

+Recruited from the Leopold Football Club in the Victorian Junior Football Association (MJFA).
 After kicking four goals on his debut in the opening round of the 1909 season, Deas played every game that year up until the club's second final.
 He was recalled however for the 1909 Grand Final where he played as a centre-half forward in a two-point win.
 He finished the year with 29 goals and kicked a further 26 the following season.
 From 1912 onwards he was used as a fullback and played in South Melbourne's losing Grand Final teams of 1912 and 1914.